isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Sand Ginger.md

 <section>
   <h4>Harvesting:</h4>
 	<img title="Sand ginger rhizome.
 Photo by Flora and Fauna web." src="/images/sandginger_ffw.jpg">
-	<p>Young Sand Ginger leaves can be harvested at any time via the <a href="/page-index/horticulture-techniques/cut-and-come-again">cut-and-come-again method</a>.</p>
+	<p>Young Sand Ginger leaves can be <a href="/page-index/horticulture-techniques/harvesting-hygiene/">harvested</a> at any time via the <a href="/page-index/horticulture-techniques/cut-and-come-again">cut-and-come-again method</a>.</p>
-	<p>Plants can be harvested for <a href="/learn-more-about-gardening/glossary/#r">rhizomes</a> at any time.
+	<p>Plants can be harvested for rhizomes at any time.
 They are typically harvested continuously via division.</p>
 	<br>
 </section>